- Starring

 There’s an old adage about movies: ” Show, don’t tell.”
 It means that filmmakers should convey emotions, themes, and character development through visual actions, expressions, and interactions rather than relying on exposition or dialogue to explain everything.
 It emphasizes the importance of using the medium’s visual nature to engage the audience and allow them to infer meaning rather than simply explaining it directly.
 This almost always makes for a more immersive and powerful viewing experience.

-Thankfully, despite all of the above, Average Joe is also a generally well-paced film that gets a boost from its compelling main character and the gravitas of its subject.
+Thankfully, despite all of the above, Average Joe (when allowed to be) is also a generally well-paced film that gets a boost from its compelling main character and the gravitas of its subject.
 Despite the film’s title, Joe Kennedy’s life has been anything but average.
-Tossed away by parents and adoptive parents alike, only to serve our country for 20 years in the USMC, risking his life to protect and defend our God-given right to religious freedom for a government that had been betraying this trust for decades, Kennedy’s devotion to God and country make up for most of the film’s shortcomings.
+Tossed away by parents and adoptive parents alike, only to serve our country for 20 years in the USMC, risking his life to protect and defend our God-given right to religious freedom for a government that had been betraying this trust for decades, Kennedy’s devotion to God and country makes up for most of the film’s shortcomings.

 Average Joe also manages to build a lot of goodwill with some early well-filmed lightheartedness and some interesting directorial decisions that, while they can get a little redundant and or needlessly serve to remind the audience that it’s watching a movie rather than experiencing a snapshot of someone’s life, usually work.